 But nearly 3 years and it’s starting to glue together.
 We’re very ‘loving’ now.
 Respectful of each other.
 Long time but it’s habits you’ve learnt in how you treat each other you’re having to change.

 Recently – – watching him without him knowing — I hadn’t realised how much he ‘knows’ me.
 How he does things for me without me noticing.
 How he looks after me without me asking.

 No we don’t have a perfect marriage but who does?

 34 years together.
 So many memories together – a life spent together.

 This is a hard subject to discuss objectively when some days I feel very positive about my marriage and other days I don’t.
 But I think maybe that’s just being 2 very different human beings trying to live together 🤔

 Don’t change anything for a year 1 year I was told.
 And I’d recommend that for you too.

-Maybe things will improve and maybe they won’t but for now just focus on staying AF and relearning who you are.
+Maybe things will improve and maybe they won’t but for now just focus on staying Alcohol-Free and relearning who you are.
 The rest will follow.

 You’ll can make that decision one way or the other once you’re clear what you want and what you’re prepared to put up with.

 For me my marriage — it’s still a work in progress.